(Disclosure: Some of the links below may be affiliate links)

-Finally, you will also pay a spread of 0.135% on each operation.
-If you are mostly investing in foreign currencies, this can make a significant difference.
-This is especially important once you liquidate your portfolio to get the cash out because you will effectively lose 0.135% of your money.
-It is difficult to estimate how much this will come per year, but we should not forget this.
+Finally, you will also pay a spread of 0.135% on each foreign operation.
+If you are primarily investing in foreign currencies, this can make a significant difference.
+This spread is especially important once you liquidate your portfolio to get the cash out because you will lose 0.135% of your money.
+It is difficult to estimate how much this will cost annually, but we should not forget this.

-Between the management fees and the ETF fees, we have a fee between 0.85% and 0.65% per year.
+Between the management and ETF fees, we have a fee between 0.85% and 0.65% per year.
 Overall, this is pretty good! clevercircles is among the cheapest Robo-advisors in Switzerland.

 Creating an account

 I went through the process of creating a demo account to get a feel of the system.
 You can create such an account very quickly with the usual questions: